TSA unveils passenger self-screening lanes at Vegas airport as 'a step into the future'

-LAS VEGAS (AP) — Federal airport security officials unveiled passenger self-screening lanes Wednesday at busy Harry Reid International Airport in Las Vegas, with plans to test it for use in other cities around the country.
+LAS VEGAS (AP) — Federal airport security officials unveiled a passenger self-screening system Wednesday at busy Harry Reid International Airport in Las Vegas, but say they do not plan to use it in other cities around the country.

 “How do we step into the future?
 This is a step,” said a system designer, Dimitri Kusnezov, science and technology under secretary at the U.S. Department of Homeland Security.
 “The interface with people makes all the difference.”

-Note: This story has been corrected to show the Transportation Security Administration has no plans to test a self-screening system at any U.S. airport, other than Harry Reid International Airport in Las Vegas.
-The story also corrects that the bin return system does not use ultraviolet sanitizing.